-It is recommended that the design process include appropriate heat-transfer calculations so that forced warm-up can be provided if necessary, and that all possible use of heat-sink properties be incorporated to allow for the extremes of artic- and deserttype environments.
+It is recommended that the design process include appropriate heat-transfer calculations so that forced warm-up can be provided if necessary, and that all possible use of heat-sink properties be incorporated to allow for the extremes of artic- and desert-type environments.
 Design actions that can be taken to assure operable equipment under environmental extremes are discussed in Chapter 5 of Ref.
 5.

-8-7 COMPARISONS BASED ON COST, SIZE, WEIGHT, AND POWER CONSIDERATIONS

-The cost of an analog computer is approximately proportional to its size.
-If it is necessary to expand the analog computer, components can be added one at a time, with obvious restrictions as to the capability of programming and suitably interconnecting any new elements.
-Naturally, any equipment for field service can be flexible only within its packaging, and considerable trading-off would have to transpire to equate future expandability against present physical size.
+8-7 COMPARISONS BASED ON COST, SIZE, WEIGHT, AND POWER CONSIDERATIONS for field service can be flexible only within its packaging, arid considerable trading-off would have to transpire to equate future expandability against present physical size.
 In general, increasing the accuracy of an analog computer entails greater cost than providing greater digital accuracy if, indeed, it is even possible to increase the analog accuracy; however, the reverse may also be true.
 Any digital machine is likely to have a fairly large minimum cost, and increments of accuracy attainable are then relatively inexpensive.